-Students with disabilities may be eligible for services and reasonable accommodations at Shepherd University.
-In order to request services, students must:
+Students with disabilities may be eligible for accommodations at Shepherd University.
+In order to request accommodations, students must:

-- The student can appeal accommodation decisions by contacting the Dean of Students.
+The student can appeal accommodation decisions by contacting the Student Affairs designee.

-- The Dean of Students will meet with the student and communicate a decision within five business days.
-The Dean of Students, Dr. Ann Wendle, can be reached by email at firstname.lastname@example.org or by telephone at (304) 876-5214.
+- The Student Affairs designee will meet with the student and communicate a decision within five business days.

-- If not satisfied with the appeal through the Dean of Students, a student can then appeal to the Vice President for Student Affairs.
-The Vice President for Student Affairs, Dr. Thomas Segar, can be reached through email at email@example.com or by telephone at (304) 876-5214.
+- If not satisfied with the appeal through the Student Affairs Designee, a student can then appeal to the Vice President for Student Affairs.
+The Vice President for Student Affairs can be reached by telephone at (304) 876-5030.
 The decision of the Vice President for Student Affairs is final.

 Any complaints should be submitted in writing to the Student Affairs designee.
 A thorough inquiry will be completed for all complaints.
 Appeals to decisions made by the Student Affairs designee should be submitted to the Vice President of Student Affairs.